-MAP OF CONTEXT APPLICABILITY: Generalized boundaries of where this type of design guidance may be applicable in the City
+Generalized boundaries of where this type of design guidance may be applicable in the City.
+Specific conditions regarding the context of a property need to be verified.

 Each design guideline in this category offers techniques to strengthen context sensitivity of the site design.
 If existing buildings are present, the site plan and new building positions should enhance the pattern of the site and strengthen the sense of place.